 As soon as Lawrence pressed the activate button, the clunky box of metal and function chips began to glow and floated several feet off the floor, spinning slowly.
 This was always Lawrence’s favorite apart of creating new items and functions; the testing.
 It reminded him of the scene from Beauty and the Beast when the Beast turns back into a human.

 The process took several seconds as the EmVee ran tests on the functions and graphics.
-Every new item that was created for the virtual Multiverse ran through the safety and compatibility checks, running the new files through a virtual sandbox disconnected from the rest of the virtual reality to ensure that it did nothing harmful.
+Every new item that was created for the virtual Multiverse ran through the safety and compatibility checks in a virtual sandbox disconnected from the rest of the virtual reality.
 Once the system deemed it safe and without serious defects or bugs, then the light surrounding the object would glow blindingly bright before vanishing in the blink of an eye, leaving behind the new item with its graphics file loaded.
-In this case, the hunk of metal glowed so bright Lawrence had to look away, and when he looked back there was the necklace with the silver and gold snakes floating in the air.
+The hunk of metal glowed so bright Lawrence had to look away, and when he looked back there was the necklace with the silver and gold snakes floating in the air.

 Lawrence stepped forward, snatched the item out of the air and dropped it into his inventory.
 He checked the time; it was almost 6 AM on the West Coast.
-He had an appointment to meet with his boss’s boss’s boss, the head of CyberSecurity, and the investors at noon today.
-This would give him six hours to put his plan into motion.
 He pulled up a browser and checked the in-game time of the Dark Haven world.

 All new content had to be approved, of course, but with hundreds of new quests, towns, cities, characters, and stories being submitted every day, the game was always growing and expanding faster than anyone could play through it all.
 It was in the Dark Haven realm that Lawrence had hidden a character of his own creation, one that meant a lot to him for sentimental reasons, and one he genuinely felt would be the best match for this new plan.